ramawahyuk/ansible-sap-rhel-automation-lab/README.md

 `ansible.cfg` defines the default inventory and vault password file, so no `-i` or `--vault-password-file` flags are needed when running from the repo root.
 Expected outputs and screenshots: [docs/EXPECTED_OUTPUT.md](https://github.com/ramawahyuk/ansible-sap-rhel-automation-lab/blob/main/docs/EXPECTED_OUTPUT.md).

-### Network Configuration (Dual NIC Setup)

-This lab uses two network adapters on both the controller and SAP server to separate SAP traffic from internet access (needed for collection installation).

 ## Playbooks